rpyron/delim-SOM/README.md

 # B) Empirical tutorial: *Polygonia* anglewing butterflies

-This tutorial section demonstrates the main steps of the *delim-SOM* 2.0 workflow based on empirical case study 1 presented in our study (Schönberger et al. 2026).
+This tutorial section demonstrates the main steps of the *delim-SOM* 2.0 workflow based on empirical case study 1 presented in our study (Schönberger et al. prepint).
 The example uses four broadly sympatric and morphologically similar western Canadian *Polygonia* anglewing butterfly species (Lepidoptera: Nymphalidae) from Dupuis et al. (2018).

 The figure below shows their main results and the four inferred species: *Polygonia faunus*, *P. gracilis*, *P. progne*, and *P. satyrus*: